philc/shoulda.js/README.md

 * Alternatively, you can use `should.only` or `context.only` when defining a test.
 When one or more tests are defined using `should.only`, `shoula.run()` will run only those tests.

-* You can customize how test status is reported by replacing the Tests.outputMethod property with your own function.
-By default, shoulda.js will use console.log in a browser and the global print() function in command line JavaScript shells like V8.

 Changelog
 ---------
 * v2.0 (work in progress)